selsebil-ben/SNB_Benchmark_Processing/Benchmark_For_Simple_PG/PG_Neo4j/README.md

 # 6. Import nodes
 # 7. Import relationships

-# Important Notes before running the script
+# /!\ Important Notes before running the script

 Before executing the automation script:

+1. Read carefully the comments in the script file that guide you to change the paths of each used file.

-1. Install the APOC plugin in your Neo4j DBMS.
+2. Install the APOC plugin in your Neo4j DBMS.

-2. In the static/ and dynamic/ folders, rename the first two columns in these files:
+3. In the static/ and dynamic/ folders, rename the first two columns in these files:

 person_knows_person.csv